back

 Hardware Layer

-The hardware layer of the blockchain represents the physical devices and technologies on which the blockchain is implemented and operated.
-This layer includes computers, servers, network devices and other hardware that together form the blockchain network.
-Data stored on the blockchain is hosted by data servers, and computers in the blockchain network can share this data with each other.
-This leads to a P2P network in which information is verified by individual network nodes.
+The hardware layer of blockchain technology represents the physical devices and infrastructure on which the blockchain technology operates.
+This layer includes computers, servers, networking devices, and other hardware that together form the global blockchain network.
+Data stored on the blockchain technology is hosted by data servers, with individual computers (nodes) sharing and verifying this data.

 Data Layer

-The blockchain’s data layer represents the data stored in blocks on the blockchain system.
-This data includes information about transactions, smart contracts, and other applications running on the blockchain.
+The data layer of blockchain technology is the fundamental building block that contains the data stored in individual blocks.
+This data includes information about transactions, smart contracts, and other applications running on blockchain technology.

 To protect the security and integrity of the data contained in the blockchain, transactions are digitally signed.
-Transactions are signed with a private key, and anyone with a public key can verify the signer.
-Since the data on the blockchain is not only encrypted but also digitally signed, any attempt to tamper with this data will invalidate the signature.
+The private key is used to sign transactions, and anyone with the public key can verify the signer.
+Since the data on the blockchain is not only encrypted but also digitally signed, any attempt to manipulate the data will cause the signature to become invalid – which further highlights what blockchain technology is and why it is so secure.

 Network Layer

-The blockchain’s network layer is responsible for data transmission and communication between the nodes in the blockchain network.
-This layer includes protocols for communication between nodes in the peer-to-peer network, allowing them to inform each other about new blocks and transactions in the system.
-It enables them to find each other and interact, propagate, and synchronise to keep the blockchain network up-to-date and legitimate.
+The network layer of blockchain is responsible for data transmission and communication between nodes in the blockchain network.
+This layer includes protocols for communication between nodes in a peer-to-peer network and allows them to exchange information about new blocks and transactions in the system.
+It enables nodes to find and interact with each other, disseminate and synchronize, ensuring that the blockchain network remains current and legitimate.

-The network layer is crucial for the efficiency and effectiveness of the blockchain system, but also for the security of the system as a whole.
-The network layer is also commonly referred to as the propagation layer.
+The network layer is critical for the efficiency and effectiveness of the blockchain system, as well as for the security of the system as a whole.
+The network layer is often referred to as the promotional layer.

 Consensus Layer